-1.1.
-Quarterly Status Reports
+5.1.1 Quarterly Status Reports

 USDOL may require quarterly technical Status Reports in addition to the semiannual TPRs.
-In the event that quarterly reporting is required, USDOL will communicate this requirement to the recipient in writing.
-Quarterly Status Reports should follow the same format as the TPRs and include the same attachments.
+In the event that USDOL requires quarterly reporting, USDOL will communicate this requirement to the recipient in writing.
+The GOR will inform the grantee of the information that must be included in the Quarterly Status Reports.